fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier-with-uv.rst

 Go to `Render's dashboard <https://dashboard.render.com/>`_ and create a new Postgres database using this menu:

-.. thumbnail:: /images/deploy-django-render/db_create_menu.png
+.. thumbnail:: /images/deploy-django-render/db_create_menu_new.png

 You will need to specify the database name and a few other fields.
+Also, make sure you select the Free plan:

+.. thumbnail:: /images/deploy-django-render/db_free_plan_new.png

-After you created your database, open its details page from the dashboard and copy the value from this field, to use it in the next step:
+After you created your database, scroll down in its details page and copy the value from this field, to use it in the next step:

-.. thumbnail:: /images/deploy-django-render/db_url_field.png
+.. thumbnail:: /images/deploy-django-render/db_url_field_new.png

 6. Deploying your app at Render
 ===============================

 Go again to `Render's dashboard <https://dashboard.render.com/>`_ and create a new "Web service" using this menu:

-.. thumbnail:: /images/deploy-django-render/web_create_menu.png
+.. thumbnail:: /images/deploy-django-render/web_create_menu_new.png

 In the first page you will need to either fill the url of a public Github or Gitlab repository, or login with your Github/Gitlab account to choose a private repository.
 After you have specified your repo, in the next page you will need to fill out a few fields:

-.. thumbnail:: /images/deploy-django-render/web_create_form.png
+.. thumbnail:: /images/deploy-django-render/web_create_form_new.png

 * Name: important, this will be part of the url of your deployed web app, so use something meaningful.
 * Language: must be ``Python 3``.